Randi Martinsen

-Personal life and education
+Early life and education

 Martinsen was born and raised in New York City.
 She spent most of her summers as a child in the Ramapo Mountains of New Jersey, which sparked her interest in the natural world.

 Five years after starting work at Cities Service Company in Denver, she married Jim Steidtmann, a geology professor at the University of Wyoming.

 In 1971, she received her Bachelor of Science (BS) in Earth and Space Science at the State University in Stony Brook, New York.
 In 1975, she completed her MS in geology at Northern Arizona University; she was the only woman in her class.

-Martinsen spent most of her career as a senior lecturer at the University of Wyoming for the petroleum geology program, before retiring in 2015.
+Martinsen spent most of her career as a senior lecturer at the University of Wyoming for the petroleum geology program before retiring in 2015.
 The courses she taught included physical geology, advanced stratigraphy, petroleum geology, methods in petroleum geology, and topics in geology.
-Throughout her career, she also taught courses in petroleum geology and engineering, clastic depositional systems, sequence stratigraphy, reservoir characterization, and physical geology.
+Throughout her career, she also taught courses in petroleum geology and engineering, clastic depositional systems, sequence stratigraphy, reservoir characterization and physical geology.

 Martinsen's hobbies include equestrian three-day events, traveling, scuba diving, and skiing.
-She has two children, Dana and Matt, and one stepchild, David.
+She has two children, Dana and Matt and one stepchild, David.
 She has three grandchildren: Lauren, Kaya, and Rylan.

 Career

 From 1974 to 1979, Martinsen worked as a geologist for the Cities Service Company in Denver, Colorado.
 Martinsen later worked as a consulting geologist in Laramie, Wyoming from 1980 to 2011.
 She took up a position as a lecturer at the University of Wyoming's Department of Geology and Geophysics in 1981 and later became a senior lecturer from 1995 to 2014.
-Throughout her career, Martinsen has provided consulting to industry professionals, basin analysis and reservoir characterization studies, and expert witness testimony.
-In 2011, Randi Martinsen worked as a principal at Hydrocarbon InSight, LLC.
+In 2011, Martinsen worked as a principal at Hydrocarbon InSight, LLC.
 In 2015, Martinsen briefly returned to the University of Wyoming's Department of Geology and Geophysics to work as a lecturer emeritus.
+From 2014 to 2015, Randi Martinsen served as the American Association of Petroleum Geologists' president.
 She retired in 2015.
-From 2014 to 2015, Randi Martinsen served as the American Association of Petroleum Geologists' president.

 After becoming the first woman to be sworn in as an expert in the Wyoming and Gas Commission in the 1970s, Martinsen was stopped at the Casper Petroleum Club upon entering because she was a woman.
 In 1979, Martinsen submitted an abstract to the Rocky Mountain Section American Association of Petroleum Geologists about the Hartzog Draw, a giant oil field.
 This proposal was rejected because the program chair believed that "it was too important for a female to present."
 Upon hearing the reason for the rejection, Martinsen fought back by forcing the program chair to reverse his decision and later offered her to present.